 > (May 11, 2012) I have now put up all the BBN reports I used for my thesis, largely on Interface Message Processors (IMP) issues and developments in the early Arpanet Computer Network.
 They are here.

-> (April 20, 2010) First two INWG reports PDF here and PDF here.
+> (April 20, 2010) First two INWG reports here and here.
 Credits to CBI for digging this out for me.

 > (October 21, 2009) Just a recommendation on a a book out there on the history of Arpanet and Internet.
 The author is a guy named James Pelkey, and the research he has put into the "History of Computer Communications" is outstanding.
 The book is not available in print, and problably never will be, but it is one true marvel.
 The website is a little weird, and some sections appear to be missing or still to be worked on (the TOC is here), but I cannot recommend this book, and particularly chapter 6 highly enough for anyone interested in the history of TCP/IP and the like.